ObolNetwork/obol-docs/docs/gov/governance/incentives.md

 ## Is existing stake eligible?

-No, only new stake deposited after January 24th will accrue incentives.
+Stake deposited after January 13th will accrue incentives.
 The exception is stake deposited directly on DVs, outside of staking protocols (via our DV Launchpad, for example).
 Such stake is eligible regardless of when it was deposited.

 ## How much OBOL will I receive per ETH staked on DVs?